Understanding your energy bill

 Next time you receive a bill, open it up and review each charge individually.
 You should also check to see if there has been a discount applied to your bill - if not, the chances are you’ve reverted to a standard tariff and could make huge savings by switching to a new electricity supplier.

-Meanwhile, if there’s an ‘E’ beside your consumption/usage, this means your usage has been estimated and you should submit an electricity meter reading as soon as possible to make sure you’re only charged for what you’ve actually used.
+If there’s an ‘E’ beside your consumption/usage, this means your usage has been estimated and you should submit an electricity meter reading to make sure you’re only charged for what you’ve actually used.

 You can do this through your supplier by phone, text, email or online, as well as online on the ESB Networks website.